Mrian07/Proyeksi/docs/user-guide/backlogs-scrum/manage-sprints/README.md

 In order to work with the Backlogs module, at least one sprint needs to be created in the project settings.

-Sprints are technically a version in OpenProject.
+Sprints are technically a version in ProyeksiApp.
 Therefore, creating a sprint is done following the same procedure as for creating a new version.

 It is advisable to number your sprints chronologically for a better overview.
 Sprints usually run for a fixed period of approx. two to three weeks.
 In order to configure these settings, click on the Sprint title in the  backlogs view.